 It calls to me.
 “Kate… yes, we are covered in poo and pee, but you MUST eat us”

 As we left a local Indian restaurant last night, Mark picked up the spoon and asked “feces?”
-Then he suggested that perhaps I should carry a little Norwex cloth with me next time we go out for Indian – then I can wipe every little candied gem before I eat it (like the plug?
-Really, he did say it!).
+Then he suggested that perhaps I should carry a little e-cloth with me next time we go out for Indian – then I can wipe every little candied gem before I eat it.

 Like E.T. and his Reese’s Pieces, I love my little Feces Pieces.